DocktorDicking/nixfornix/README.md

 ## TODO:
 * OPTIONAL: Create something which handles routing (routing service) or adding the routing logic to the state service which kind off makes sense.
-* REQUIRED: Create an AuthGuard which keeps routes safe until authentication is successful.
-Also check the admin flag here.
-This will keep people out untill they are logged in.
 * REQUIRED: Connect API to Angular app and be greeted by bugs :)
 * UI: Fix styling of hour form which breaks css when phone is in landscape.
 Probebly some divs or css classes that cause this.
 * SECURITY: For sessions and persistent sessions 'auth_password' needs to be changed to a secure token 'auth_token'.
 (JSON Web Tokens JWT)